 Background: Images are an essential aspect of monitoring and prediction in clinical management in a wide range of diseases in particular in retinal diseases, such as diabetic retinopathy (DR) and retinal vascular occlusive (RVO) disease.
 Evaluation of retinal disease typically focuses on assessing the number or size of lesions, but this ignores their spatial context and the patient’s clinical information, which makes existing models less accurate for clinical use.

-This project will develop new spatio-temporal statistical monitoring and predictive models for eye diseases by identifying, synthesizing and testing suitable models from a family of novel hierarchical models that we have developed in Liverpool.
-One of the most promising new avenues of monitoring retinal disease is to have a personalised computerised monitoring tool, but we have yet to identify a suitable statistical spatio-temporal and discriminant approaches to combine imaging data with clinical data.
+This project will develop new quantitative monitoring and predictive models for eye diseases by identifying, synthesizing and testing suitable models from a family of novel hierarchical models that we have developed in Liverpool.
+One of the most promising new avenues of monitoring retinal disease is to have a personalised computerised monitoring tool, but we have yet to identify a suitable quantitative approaches to combine imaging data with clinical data.

-This studentship will focus on development of statistical longitudinal and spatial models for pathological lesions found in wide field imaging (WFI) data.
+This studentship will focus on development of statistical models for pathological lesions found in wide field imaging (WFI) data.
 The student will work under supervision of a statistician (Dr Gabriela Czanner, primary supervisor), closely with the imaging group of (Dr Yalin Zheng, co-supervisor) and retinal consultants (Prof Simon Harding, co-supervisor; Amira Stylianides, Savita Madhusudhan and senior grader David Parry from the Liverpool Ophthalmic Reading Centre).
-It will develop statistical monitoring models to relate the lesions to diseases such as capillary nonperfusion lesions and will develop statistical methods to find and validate biomarkers for management using existing large datasets.
+It will develop monitoring models to relate the lesions to diseases such as capillary nonperfusion lesions and will develop quantitative methods to find and validate biomarkers for management using existing large datasets.

-1) Statistical analytical validation: To develop spatio-temporal hierarchical statistical models for pathological lesions imaging biomarkers measured via automated image grading for DR and RVO diseases.
-Hierarchical models will be extended into discriminatory tools to give probability of disease progression.
-They will be implemented in a statistical software (in R).
+1) Analytical validation: To develop spatio-temporal hierarchical statistical models for pathological lesions imaging biomarkers measured via automated image grading for DR and RVO diseases.
+General linear models will be extended into discriminatory tools to give probability of disease progression.
+They will be implemented in a software (in R).

 2) Qualification: To demonstrate how the imaging biomarkers and clinical measurements (e.g. blood glucose) are associated with clinical endpoints and to derive a personalised monitoring tool.
 The statistical methods for validation (sensitivity, specificity and time dependent ROC analyses) of the monitoring tools will be proposed and developed.